nicofunke/Vivifly/notes.md

   - Solution: Send JSON string and parse it in unity
 - Highlighting: Asset
 - Appprovicder(state) -> UnityWrapper
+- Access Lighteffect and Displayeffect of vivian framework

 # Interface notes